College of Education and Human Development

 • Program designed to be completed while working

-• Student teaching occurs in year two while serving as a Reading Corps tutor
+• Student teaching occurs in year two

-Are you interested in K-12 ESL Licensure?
+Are you interested in K-12 ESL and/or World Language Licensure?

-U of M Grow Your Own Teachers Program (MNGOT)
+Minnesota Grow Your Own Teachers Program (MNGOT)

 Is the program right for you?